 Toms River, New Jersey, May 1st, 2012—In honor of National Home Improvement Month this May, the National Association of the Remodeling Industry (NARI) reveals that homeowners are personalizing their space during a remodel as the tough housing market forces more people to stay, rather than move.

 According to a poll on NARI.org, 26 percent of respondents are planning to stay an additional 16 to 20 years in their homes because their home values have decreased during the recession.
 Twenty-three percent reported they are going to stay an additional six to 10 years in their homes.
 Continue reading

-A popular remodeling project that the Design Build Pros are often requested to design is what we refer to as a “Lifestyle Suite”.
+A popular remodeling project that the Design Build Planners are often requested to design is what we refer to as a “Lifestyle Suite”.
 What was once called an “in-law suite” now offers much more as far as flexibility of use presently and in the future.

 Our Lifestyle Suite addition begins with a bedroom, closet and bathroom.
 From there, we typically add a sitting/TV/family room for personal use or entertaining.
 Then a wet bar or kitchenette is incorporated to complete a studio residence attached to any style home.
 Add a separate entry to create privacy or solitude, but then pass back through to the main house for family mingling.
 Continue reading